IBM Cloud Docs

 Control requirements

-- Requires the developer of the information system, system component, or information system service to follow a documented development process that:
+Require the developer of the system, system component, or system service to follow a documented development process that:

-- Documents the specific tool options and tool configurations used in the development process; and
+3. Documents the specific tool options and tool configurations used in the development process;

-- Documents, manages, and ensures the integrity of changes to the process and/or tools used in development; and
+4. Documents, manages, and ensures the integrity of changes to the process and/or tools used in development.

-- Reviews the development process, standards, tools, and tool options/configurations [Assignment: organization-defined frequency] to determine if the process, standards, tools, and tool options/configurations selected and employed can satisfy [Assignment: organization-defined security requirements].
+Review the development process, standards, tools, tool options, and tool configurations [Assignment: organization-defined frequency] to determine if the process, standards, tools, tool options and tool configurations selected and employed can satisfy the following security and privacy requirements: [Assignment: organization-defined security and privacy requirements].

 Additional IBM Cloud for Financial Services specifications